 Atolea’s abandoned cart email includes a Titanic joke that appeals to its target audience.
 It also highlights 2 major benefits of the online store: the fact the jewelry doesn’t tarnish in water, and that you can get hassle-free returns on your purchase.

 Daughters of India’s abandoned cart email includes the standard product image and link.
 But it stands out due to the reminder that the brand’s ethical and sustainable business practices mean you’re making a conscious choice when buying from the company.

 Hardgraft’s abandoned cart email stands out as it includes a selection of product recommendations as well as the image of the abandoned item.
 This combo could increase the value of the final purchase.

 Did you know that 64% of people determine whether or not they’ll open an email by its subject line?
 No pressure, right?

-Depending on your goals, the abandoned cart email subject line could be personalized, witty or creative–but they should all be descriptive.
-Subscribers should know what the email is about, and what incentive they’ll get for opening it.
+A good abandoned cart email subject line could be personalized, witty or creative.
+But the most important factor is that subscribers should know what the email is about, and why they should open it.

 We noticed you checking us out… 👀(Pulp & Press)

 Hey Erin, get 30% off if you check out now!
 (Pulp & Press)